18F/C2/doc/team_practices.md

 Production deployments may happen one to several times a week, so keep master in production-ready shape.

+In the workflow below, there are multiple roles to be played:

+* Owner (owns the Story, creates the Pull Request)
+* Reviewer (reads, comments on, approves the Pull Request)
+* Tester (deploys the Pull Request code to a testing environment, does quality assurance testing)

-In the workflow below, there are two roles: Owner and Reviewer.
-The assumption is that all changes to the codebase require at least one review by someone (the Reviewer) other than the person making the change (the Owner), and that the Owner does not merge her/his own pull request.
-The Reviewer does the merge.
+The assumption is that all changes to the codebase require multiple sets of eyes.
+The Reviewer and Tester role might be played by the same person, but the Owner should not also be the Reviewer or the Tester.

-*NOTE* that if you are [pairing on code changes](https://en.wikipedia.org/wiki/Pair_programming) then you can consider one of you the Owner and the other the Reviewer for the purposes of this workflow.
+If you are [pairing on code changes](https://en.wikipedia.org/wiki/Pair_programming) then you can consider one of you the Owner and the other the Reviewer for the purposes of this workflow.
 That means that your PR can immediately be merged since it was reviewed-while-coded.